sjk0-9/Algo-Trove-Of-Treasures/export/burning_asas.md

 > There is no way you can get it back.
 > Just forget about it.
 > Don't come asking for a way to reverse the process.
 >
+> Don't blindly trust the burn address I've given you.
+> Verify it with official sources and recalculate if need be.
+>
 > The code and instructions in this demonstration is released under the MIT license and as such has no warantee or guarantees that it is fit for purpose.
 > I am in no way responsible for anything you do to your assets or wallets just because you read it here.